Thailand

 Stupid Farangs

 I have a German friend who speaks fluent Thai and English and he was telling me that one day he was talking to a Thai man.
-The man asked how long do farangs go to school for and my friend told him 11 years.
+The man asked how long farangs go to school for and my friend told him 11 years.
 His reply came back, "Oh, farangs must be really stupid, Thais only have to go to school for two years."

-(Submitted by Ian from Pattaya).
+(Submitted by a reader from Pattaya).

 Return to top of page